-- Scholarships, unless otherwise indicated, will be applied only to lower tuition debt. - Only degree-seeking students enrolled in a minimum of 9 credits per semester will receive a scholarship award unless otherwise noted in the criteria. - To qualify for scholarships, students must maintain continuous enrollment on a semester basis.
-Students may take only one semester off during their enrollment. - Students eligible for multiple special tuition rates, pricing programs or scholarships receive the one most beneficial. - Other scholarship partnerships: Eagle Scout, Virginia Community College System.
+- Scholarships, unless otherwise indicated, will be • applied only to lower tuition debt. - Only degree-seeking students enrolled in a minimum of 9 credits per semester will receive a scholarship award unless otherwise noted in the criteria. - To qualify for scholarships, students must maintain continuous enrollment on a semester basis.
+Students may take a combined total of three modules for up to one semester off during their enrollment and remain eligible. - Students eligible for multiple special tuition rates, pricing programs or scholarships receive the one most beneficial. - Other scholarship partnerships: Eagle Scout, Virginia • Community College System.
 See campus Financial Aid Administrator for possible others